shakes76/PatternFlow/recognition/s4646438_Report/README.md

 The code run with these libraries should produce similar results to those presented in this report.
 However, due to the nature of a neural network, there will be variations in exact training and testing scores.
 ## Usage
+To run the training code, first edit the relevent constants in `constants.py` eg. epochs, checkpoint location etc. Then run `train.py` to train the model.
+To produce the visualisations, run `predict.py`.
 ### Inputs
 The input into the model is a 64x64x1 image of an MRI.
 ### Outputs